AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 >[!NOTE]
 >
->* Available validation modes are detailed in [Change the approval mode](steps-validating-the-delivery.md#changing-the-approval-mode).
+>Available validation modes are detailed in [Change the approval mode](steps-validating-the-delivery.md#changing-the-approval-mode).
->* Configuration of the proof target is explained in [Define a specific proof target](steps-defining-the-target-population.md#defining-a-specific-proof-target).
->

 To send a proof, follow the steps below:

 1. Make sure the proof target has been configured as described in [Define a specific proof target](steps-defining-the-target-population.md#defining-a-specific-proof-target).

+   >[!CAUTION]
+   >
+   >[Recurring deliveries](../../workflow/using/recurring-delivery.md) do not support sending proofs including [target data](../../workflow/using/data-life-cycle.md#target-data) personalization elements.

 1. Click **[!UICONTROL Send a proof]** on the top bar of the delivery wizard.

    ![](assets/s_ncs_user_email_del_send_proof.png)